stevens-computer-science-club/.github/profile/README.md

 # Welcome to the Stevens Computer Science Club!

 The Stevens Institute of Technology Computer Science Club (**SCSC**) is a student organization with 300+ members dedicated to bringing students together, and we welcome everyone from total novices to industry experts!
-We host weekly meetings that include workshops, competitions, and games, and we facilitate industry panels, Hackathons, collaborations with the Computer Science department and other clubs, networking and educational opportunities, and so much more!
+We host weekly meetings that include workshops, competitions, and games, and we facilitate industry and research panels, Hackathons, collaborations with the Computer Science department and other clubs, networking and career opportunities, and so much more!
 There is always something to do here.
 Stop by, **every Wednesday at 9:15 PM in Gateway South 122**!
 Check out our website for more information: (https://ducklink.stevens.edu/scsc/home/).

 This is the official SCSC GitHub Organization.
 Please contact Jason Bhalla with any questions or issues.